 The work submitted in competition must be an original painting, in oil or water color, the unaided work of the student without criticism.
-All work in competition must be submitted without signature or mark of identification and must be presented on or before Monday, May 16, 1938, 12 o'clock noon.
+All work in competition must be submitted without signature by Monday, May 15, 1939, 12 o'clock noon.
 No student may submit more than one canvas.
 Canvases submitted must not measure less than twelve inches nor more than thirty-six inches in either dimension, and must not be framed or presented under glass.